Consultation on the supervisory and management qualification requirements for adult services

 - We are proposing an increase in the minimum required level of the management requirement, which would align it more closely with the relevant National Occupational Standards (NOS).

-We would like to hear from as many people as possible, particularly:
+We wanted to hear from as many people as possible, particularly:

 - supervisors and managers in adult social services